jedgentry/Parlay/parlay/docs/src/examples/led_example.rst

 Introduction
 ------------

-If you have a LED on your board that you want to control, you can create a LED item.
+If you have an LED on your board that you want to control, you can create an LED item.

-What things might you want to do with a LED?
+What things might you want to do with an LED?
   * read its current state
   * turn it on or off
   * blink at a certain rate (maybe...)